-A BS degree in chemistry provides a number of opportunities, which could include a real job, or going back to school for additional study.
-The following is some information related to these paths, and how chemistry can prepare you.
+A BS degree in chemistry provides a number of opportunities, which could include a full-time job or going back to school for additional study.
+Below is some information related to these paths, and how chemistry can prepare you.

 The second major option for people with degrees in chemistry is as teachers of chemistry at the high school, community college, college, or university level.
 Most of these positions will require some graduate study in chemistry.

 In research labs and regulatory agencies, federal, state, and local governments offer a variety of opportunities for students with chemistry degrees.